AidenMontgomery/DayZ-Ban-List-Merger/readme.md

 DayZ Ban List Merger
 ====================

-Merges two ban list together
+Merges two ban list together.

+Primarily used to ensure that our server bans are appended to the http://code.google.com/p/dayz-community-banlist/ every time we update.

+However this could be used to merge any two ban lists together.

 Install
 -------